Actindo-AG/Documentation/DataHub/UserInterface/07_Dependencies.md

 # Dependencies

-*Any module that handles with DataHub entities > Select Entity > Click the Dependencies tab*
+*Any module that processes DataHub entities > Select entity > Click the Dependencies tab*

 ![Dependencies](../../Assets/Screenshots/DataHub/Others/Dependencies.png)

 **Dependencies**

 The list displays all dependencies of the selected entity.
-Dependencies exist when individual attributes of an entity or the entire entity are linked to another entity, for example, through inheritance or automatic mapping.
-For example, an offer in the *Omni-Channel* module that has been created by an automatic mapping from a product of the *PIM* module.
+Dependencies exist when individual attributes of an entity or the entire entity are linked to another entity, such as through inheritance or automatic mapping.
+For example, an offer in the *Omni-Channel* module that was created by an automatic mapping from a product of the *PIM* module.
+In this case, all attributes or the entire entity are displayed in this list.
 Depending on the settings, the displayed columns may vary.

 > DELETE